Board Member, Member of the Strategic & Risk Management Committee

 Lenna Bradburn has over 25 years of executive leadership experience, primarily in the public sector.
 She has held executive positions at the Ontario Lottery and Gaming Corporation, Toronto Community Housing Corporation, City of Toronto, Borealis Infrastructure, and Ombudsman Ontario.
 Ms. Bradburn also had the privilege of being Canada’s first female police chief in Guelph, ON in 1994.
 Throughout her career, Ms. Bradburn has had a passion for organizational transformation leading her to become a skilled change agent focusing on strategy, innovation, people, processes and systems.
 Today, Ms. Bradburn is an independent consultant providing a range of consulting services to clients.

 Jay Adhvaryu is a dynamic high energy, results oriented senior finance professional with extensive experience in finance and accounting management roles.
-Mr. Adhvaryu is currently the Director of Finance – Financial Planning and Analysis with Shred-it/Stericycle Inc., in Oakville, where he provides finance planning support to the Corporate Executive team.
-Prior to his current role, Mr. Adhvaryu held senior management roles with Aimia Inc., Rogers Communications Inc., SSP Canada Food Services Inc., Oakville Toyota, among others.
+Mr. Adhvaryu is currently the Director of Finance at Match Marketing.
+Prior to this role, Mr. Adhvaryu held senior management roles with Shred-it/Stericycle Inc., Aimia Inc., Rogers Communications Inc., SSP Canada Food Services Inc., Oakville Toyota, among others.
 Mr. Adhvaryu is recognized as a leader and an exceptional people manager who is a skilled communicator that inspires and motivates teams to move business ahead and achieve desired results by working with leadership teams and collaborating effectively across the organization.